Infections, Infestations and Bites

 Complete this module online, at your own pace and from the comfort of your home or office.

-Boost your confidence in management of Skin Infections, Infestations and Bites.
-Apply these principles as a guide for appropriate referral to a dermatologist when required.
-Call (02) 8741 4123 for more information!
+Boost your confidence in Infections, Infestations and Bites management and apply these principles as a guide for appropriate referral to a dermatologist when required.
+Call (02) 8741 4140 for more information!

 These courses are designed to provide Doctors and related health professionals with knowledge and skills in a range of Dermatology and skin health areas to develop their expertise and confidence in dealing with patients who present with dermatological conditions.
 It aims to assist you in the day-to-day management of these patients and in making the decision as to when to refer a patient to a Dermatologist.